neil-kerman/myhttpd/README.md

 - tinyxml2
 - glog
 ## How to build
+Before build this project, make sure you have installed: cmake, a C++20 supported compiler and python.
 Download the source code and get into its directory, then ues commands below:
 ```